 The apple cider vinegar and brown sugar provide the pork roast with that distinct Carolina barbecue flavor.
 The liquid smoke emulates the flavor of classic pit-barbecue, so you don’t need a backyard pit barbecue.

-And the cajun seasoning bumps up the overall taste, bringing all the other flavors together.
+And the cajun seasoning bumps up the overall appeal, bringing all the other flavors together.

 After a day of slow cooking in your crockpot, mingling with the tangy-salty-sweet ingredients, the pork roast breaks down into shreds of porky ecstasy.